 1. Open one of the two projects you want to merge.

 2. Choose Merge projects from the Project menu tab.

 3. Select the second project from the dialog window, which will be in the form of an MX22 file.

 The following dialog window will appear:

 Because a MAXQDA project can contain only one project memo, one memo per code, and one Logbook, you can choose, in the top section, what content should be kept and what should be overwritten.
 When the default settings are left as is, the existing data in the already opened project will remain unchanged.

-Merge document groups with same name – This option is available only when the previous option is selected.
-In this case, no further document groups with the same name will be created, and the imported documents will be integrated into the already existing document group.
-This means if the document group “Interviews” with documents A, B, and C already exists, only document D will be imported.
+Merge document groups / document sets with same name – Choosing this option, no further document groups and sets with the same name will be created, and the imported documents will be integrated into already existing document groups and sets.

 When you click OK, MAXQDA then starts the merging process, which may take some time, depending on the size of the two projects.

 The merge function is carried out in the following manner:

 - All document groups of the imported project will be inserted with their documents, possibly generating duplicates.
 If a document group entitled “Interviews” exists in both projects, the resulting merged project will have two groups of this name.
 The options above can be set so that already existing documents are ignored and so that no duplicate document groups and sets are created.